Grace and St. Peter's Church: St. Peter’s Church (1803–1911)

-Founded in 1802, St. Peter’s Church was the second-oldest Episcopal congregation in the city after Old Saint Paul’s (1692).
+Founded in 1802, St. Peter's Church was the second-oldest Episcopal congregation in the city after Old Saint Paul's (1692).
 The organizing vestry received a charter from the city of Baltimore “to solicit and receive subscriptions and donations, not exceeding twenty-five thousand dollars for the purpose of purchasing a lot of land […] for the building [of] a Protestant Episcopal church, to be called St. Peter’s."
 The first building, on Sharp and German Streets was consecrated May 27, 1804 by Bishop Claggett, and occupied until June 28, 1868.
 South Sharp Street (which is now called Hopkins Plaza at that latitude), and German Street (now called Redwood Street) no longer intersect.
 Most of the original neighborhood was demolished in the nineteenth and twentieth centuries to make way for business districts.
-(That area is currently occupied by the University of Maryland Medical Center and Royal Farms Arena.)
+(That area is currently occupied by the University of Maryland Medical Center and CFG Bank Arena.)

 Eventually, with "the Westward growth of the city necessitating the abandonment of the original site," St. Peter's decamped to a temporary home in the New Assembly Rooms and broke ground on a building at the corner of Druid Hill Avenue and Lanvale Street on September 15, 1868.
 The church was designed in the style of the "Norman period of English Gothic" by Nathaniel Henry Hutton and John Murdoch.
 The cornerstone was laid on April 29, 1869, and the church was opened in October 1870.